rackerlabs/genestack/docs/storage-object-store-swift-3rd-party.md

-# Swift 3rd party client use
+# Swift 3rd party clients, SDK's and API

+## Openstack Swift SDK and Projects

+A complete list of SDKs, intergrations and libraries can be found here [Swift Associated Projects](https://docs.openstack.org/swift/latest/associated_projects.html)

 ## Getting started with S3